 Poetry Workshop - National Poetry Day 2018

-Students from Year 7 were joined by students from St Clement Danes Primary, Charlotte Shaman Primary, St Joseph's Primary and Argyle Primary Schools.
+Students from Year 7 were joined by students from St Clement Danes Primary, Charlotte Shaman Primary, St Joseph's Primary and Argyle Primary School.

-A huge thanks to Neil Zetter for leading a fun-filled, inspiring session.
+A huge thanks to Neal Zetter for leading a fun-filled, inspiring session.

 Our fabulous poets - well done!